College Parties and Eating Disorders: A Troublesome Combination

 Related Unhelpful Behaviors

-As well as binge drinking, there are some health-related behaviors associated with the college party lifestyle that also increase the risk of developing eating disorders, including: [6]
+As well as binge drinking, other behaviors associated with the college party lifestyle also increase the risk of developing eating disorders, including smoking cigarettes and using marijuana.6

-These activities can help eating disorders develop by loosening someone’s inhibitions, and many of them activate the same neurological pathways associated with behaviors like binge eating.
+These activities can help eating disorders develop by loosening someone’s inhibitions, and many of them activate the same neurological pathways associated with behaviors like binge eating.7

 Substance Use Disorder

-And substance use disorder, including for alcohol and many types of illicit drugs, is notably on the rise across U.S. campuses.
-Researchers suggest that college represents a particularly vulnerable time for developing SUD, with the transition from adolescence to adulthood coinciding with the greater exposure to alcohol and drugs at parties.
-[8]
+Substance use, including stimulant medication and many types of illicit drugs, is notably on the rise across U.S. campuses.
+Researchers suggest that college represents a particularly vulnerable time for developing SUD, with the transition from adolescence to adulthood coinciding with greater exposure to alcohol and drugs at parties.9

 Pressure to “Look Good”